freeCodeCamp/chapter/README.md

 - I can click the "RSVP" button.
 When I do, I will be prompted to sign in.
 Then I will receive an email with a ticket and add me to the public list of event attendees.

+- I can save RSVP'd events to my calendar of choice.
+The calendar invites would contain: Event Name, Venue, Date & Time, and the Description of the event (if applicable).

 - I will receive a second email the day before the event to remind me.

 - After the event, I will automatically get emails notifying me of subsequent events.